 For private apps, you have to specify settings so that they're only available to users in your organization and make them easy to find.
 You also have to specify certain settings if you're hosting the app, rather than Google.
-To upload and publish private apps, you only need an Android application package (APK) and a title.Register as a developer
+To upload and publish private apps, you only need an Android App Bundle or an Android application package (APK) and a title.Register as a developer

 To publish any private or public app, you must register as a developer.

 - Sign in to the Google Account that will act as the account owner for your developer account.

 - Open Play Console to begin registration.

 - Check the agreement box to accept the Developer Distribution Agreement.